 Leadership Overview

-NAVSEA has 10 executives leading key functions including strategy, technology, operations, information, and finance.
+NAVSEA has 10 executives leading key functions including administration, technology, finance, submarine operations, contracting, and information systems.

 Leadership Roles at NAVSEA